 Carriers engaged in making deliveries to the homes of subscribers or other consumers of newspapers (including shopping news), and

 Employees engaged in the street sale or delivery of newspapers to the consumer.

 However, employees engaged in hauling newspapers to drop stations, distributing centers, and newsstands are not exempt, because they do not deliver to the consumer.

 Many states regulate minors employed as newspaper carriers more strictly than the FLSA does.
-Please consult your state department of labor for more specific information.
+Please consult your state's labor standards office for more specific information.